Bacterial secretion system: Type I

 Type I secretion system (T1SS or TOSS) is found in Gram-negative bacteria.
 It depends on chaperone activity using Hly and Tol proteins.
 The system activates as a signal sequence HlyA binds HlyB on the cell membrane.
 This signal sequence is an ABC transporter.
 The HlyAB complex activates HlyD which uncoils and moves to the outer cell membrane.
 The terminal signal is recognised by TolC in the inner membrane.
 The HlyA is secreted out of the outer membrane through a tunnel-like protein channel.

 T1SS transports various molecules including ions, carbohydrates, drugs, proteins.
-The secreted molecules vary in size from the small Escherichia coli peptide colicin V, which is 10 kDa, to the Pseudomonas fluorescens cell adhesion protein LapA, which is 520 kDa.
+The secreted molecules vary in size from the small E. coli peptide colicin V, which is 10 kDa, to the Pseudomonas fluorescens cell adhesion protein LapA, which is 520 kDa.
 Among the most well known molecules are RTX toxins and lipase enzymes.